roytuts/react/react-file-download/readme.rst

-You can download the tutorial at https://www.roytuts.com/download-file-from-server-using-react/
+Please follow the tutorial at https://roytuts.com/download-file-from-server-using-react/